qmcs/qmcs.github.io/README.rst

 ===============================================

-This is the content of the `website of the Python club at Queen Mary
-<http://pyclub.github.io/, University of London>`_.
-You are welcome to
-contribute your articles on any more or less technical topics, not necessarily related to Python (for instance, if you know a bit about port forwarding using ``ssh``, and able to f*ck the system and pretend that the school SQL server is
+This is the content of the `website of the Python club at Queen Mary, University of London <http://pyclub.github.io/>`_.
+You are welcome to contribute your articles on any more or less technical topics, not necessarily related to Python (for instance, if you know a bit about port forwarding using ``ssh``, and able to f*ck the system and pretend that the school SQL server is